n-eq/n-eq.github.io/_posts/2025-07-12-pre-main-zephyr-2.md

 ## 7. [Config-specific] Cache init

 Most ARM Cortex-M CPUs don't have data/instruction cache, so this step is skipped.
+Instruction and/or data cache can only be present optionally in Cortex-M7 and M35P.
+In this step, Zephyr calls the generic `arch_cache_init` function, which is empty by default on Cortex-M families, even when it's present.
+Instead, cache control is left to the SoC vendor’s implementation, as we'll see in the next article.

 ## 8. [Config-specific] Trapping null pointer dereferences